-no spanning-tree mst configuration

-The default mapping is that all VLANs are mapped to the common and internal spanning-tree (CIST) instance (instance 0).

-The default name is an empty string.
+no spanning-tree mst configuration Syntax Description This command has no arguments or keywords.
+Command Default The default mapping is that all VLANs are mapped to the common and internal spanning-trainstance (instance 0). ee (CIST) The default name is an empty string.
 The revision number is 0.

-The spanning-tree mst configuration command enables the MST configuration mode.
-These configuration commands are available:

-- abort: exits the MST region configuration mode without applying configuration changes. - exit: exits the MST region configuration mode and applies all configuration changes. - instance instance-id vlan vlan-range: maps VLANs to an MST instance.
-The range for the instance-id is 1 to 4094.
+Command Modes Global configuration Command History Release Modification 12.2(25)SEE This command was introduced.
+Usage Guidelines The spanning-tree mst configuration command enables the MST configuration mode.
+The configuration commands are available: ese • abort : exits the MST region configuration mode without applying configuration change es. • exit: exits the MST region configuration mode and applies all configuration changes. • instance instance-id vlan vlan-range : maps VLANs to an MST instance.
+The range for instance-id is 1 to 4094.
 The range for vlan-range is 1 to 4094.
-You can specify a single VLAN identified by VLAN ID number, a range of VLANs separated by a hyphen, or a series of VLANs separated by a comma. - name name: sets the configuration name.
-The name string has a maximum length of 32 characters and is case sensitive. - no: negates the instance, name, and revision commands or sets them to their defaults. - revision version: sets the configuration revision number.
-The range is 0 to 65535. - show [current | pending]: displays the current or pending MST region configuration.
+You can specify a single identified by VLAN ID number, a range of VLANs separated by a hyphen, or a series o separated by a comma. e VLAN • name name : sets the configuration name.
+The name string has a maximum length of 32 and is case sensitive. characters • no: negates the instance, name, and revision commands or sets them to their defaults. • revision version: sets the configuration revision number.
+The range is 0 to 65535. • show [ current pending ]: displays the current or pending MST region configuration.
 In MST mode, the switch supports up to 65 MST instances.
-The number of VLANs that can be mapped to a particular MST instance is unlimited.
+The number of VLANs that can to a particular MST instance is unlimited. be mapped